Wednesday, March 25, 2009

 Betsy with Daisie's pal, Buffy

 Adjusting to full time sailing as live-aboards has required some adjustment in lifestyle and most importantly, a willingness to step out of a comfort zone and into unknown territory day after day.
 There are bound to be thorns along the way.
-When we slipped through snow flurries and out of the Magothy River on the Chesapeake Bay, back on that cold mid-November day, we weren’t sure exactly how far we’d go nor how well we would manage along the way.
-Prior to taking the big plunge, our combined sailing experiences mostly centered around the Chesapeake Bay, from lessons in Baltimore to day sails, weekend fun, and a treasured two-week cruise in 2005 from Rock Creek to Crisfield and back, criss-crossing the bay all the way in our first sailboat, Sandpiper.
-All very manageable.
+When we slipped out of the Magothy River near Baltimore, with snow flurries flying over the Chesapeake Bay back on that cold mid-November day, we weren’t sure exactly how far we’d go nor how well we would manage along the way.
+Prior to taking the big plunge, our combined sailing experiences centered around the Chesapeake Bay, from lessons in Baltimore to day sails, weekend fun, and a treasured two-week cruise in 2005 from Rock Creek to Crisfield and back, criss-crossing the bay in our first sailboat, Sandpiper.
+It was all very manageable.
 Robert especially enjoyed the delivery cruise of Bristol Rose from Deal to Pasadena, Maryland with the help of Owen, Elliot, Ashley and Alyssa.
 Those memories of times shared with our children, family and friends remain most precious in our minds.
+We had not done any open ocean sailing.

 We sure have come a long way in 5 months!
 It would be a stretch to say we “sailed” the 1,000 miles of Intracoastal Waterway (ICW) that runs north to south along the US East Coast.
-Affectionately known as “the ditch”, the ICW is narrow and often shallow, with hazards to navigation such as floating logs here and there.
+Affectionately known as “the ditch”, the ICW is narrow and often shallow, with hazards to navigation such as floating logs.
+It's more of a motorboat ride.
 To really get any sailing, it is necessary to go offshore.
 Taking advantage of good weather windows in November and December we went offshore for runs up to 200 miles.
-Each jump gave us an additional 24 to 30 hours of ocean sailing in mostly good conditions.
+Each jump gave us an additional 24 to 30 hours of ocean sailing in mixed conditions.

 Land Ho!
 Turks & Caicos

-Leaving the US, making the jump across the Gulf Stream in January to Green Turtle Cay in the Bahamas was a big milestone for us.
-Now it felt like we were truly on our way with Australia as our ultimate destination.
-Even so, we still felt the ties binding us to the States, our home for the past 12 years, and not only because Owen and Elliot currently reside in Maryland.
-To us the Bahamas feels more like an extension of the US than an independent country and despite continually looking for a distinct cultural change, we could not find nor identify one.
-These beautiful islands with waters that must be seen to be believed could be described as North America's playground.
-The vast majority of tourists and cruisers we met along the road are escaping the northern winter chills for the warmer climes of the Bahamas, culminating in the George Town, Exuma experience before returning to Canada or the States for the northern summer.
+Leaving the US and making the jump across the Gulf Stream in January to Green Turtle Cay in the Bahamas was a big milestone for us.
+It's begun to feel like we are truly on our way with Australia as our ultimate destination.
+Even so, we still feel the ties binding us to the States, our home for the past 12 years, and not only because Owen and Elliot currently reside in Maryland.
+To us the Bahamas feels more like an extension of the US than an independent country and despite continually looking for a distinct cultural change, we could not really identify one.
+These beautiful islands with waters that must be seen to be believed are truly North America's playground.
+The vast majority of tourists and cruisers we meet along the road are escaping the northern winter chills for the warmer climes of the Bahamas, culminating in the George Town, Exuma experience before returning to Canada or the States for the northern summer.
 And why not!
 The islands of the Bahamas are safe, the waters spectacular and the sailing is relatively easy from the USA.
+It's a retiree's dream.

 Exuma Park Headquarters at Warderick Wells, a great place to meet cruisers.